12 Best Games for Kids to Learn English Fast & Fun!

 6. How can I teach my 4-year-old English?

-1. Start with basic vocabulary and phrases, such as colours, numbers, and greetings.
+1. Start with basic vocabulary and phrases, such as colors, numbers, and greetings.

 2. Use interactive activities, such as songs, games for kids to learn English, and books, to make learning fun and engaging.